Thinking about investing in a new recruitment website? There are a number of factors you should consider to ensure it delivers the results you need.

 When trying to make a decision regarding whether to use your services or not, they’ll want to know about the experiences of others who have used your company.
 Positive testimonials and reviews are powerful means of social proofing, establishing trust and confidence in visitors to your website using third party influence.

-When requesting testimonials from candidates, ask them about their experiences with your company, why they decided to apply for the job that they did and how smooth the recruitment process was.
+When requesting testimonials from candidates, ask them about their experiences with your company.
+Why did they decide to apply for the job that they did?
+How smooth was the recruitment process?
 Ask your clients for some honest feedback about how your recruitment agency is helping them with their recruitment needs and why they would recommend you to other companies.

-A good recruitment website involves getting the fundamental design right from the very beginning – thinking about navigation, page priorities, images and branding.
-Recruitment features and functionalities such as an advanced job search and job alerts are also key, as is SEO, responsive design, a regularly updated blog, clear CTAs and a range of testimonials.
+A good recruitment website involves getting the fundamental design right from the very beginning.
+This means thinking about navigation, page priorities, images and branding.
+Recruitment features and functionalities such as an advanced job search and job alerts are also key.
+Other important elements to consider are SEO, responsive design, a regularly updated blog, clear CTAs and a range of testimonials.
 All will help ensure that your recruitment website works hard for you, attracting both talent and clients.